-There are absolutely loads of places to check out live music in Manchester, starting with the big boys over at the Manchester Arena, via the O2 Apollo, Manchester Academy and even Band on the Wall.
-You can also add the Albert Hall to the list, who have a big calendar of music and acts, as well as the much smaller venues such as Ruby Lounge, Gorilla, Night & Day and Gulliver’s on Oldham Street.
-A gig is usually a pretty enjoyable experience as a date – there’s plenty of time to drink and chat before the band come on, there’s the chance to have a groove, and they usually end early enough to still have time to get the 142 back to their flat and get them topless before you have to be up for work in the morning.
+With Manchester being Manchester, there are absolutely loads of places to check out live music, starting with the big boys over at the Manchester (now AO) Arena, via the O2 Apollo, Manchester Academy and even Band on the Wall.
+You can also add the Albert Hall and Blues Kitchen to the list, who have a big calendar of music and acts, as well as the much smaller venues such as Gorilla, Night & Day, YES, Gulliver’s, The Castle Hotel, The Talleyrand and The Deaf Institute.

 Manchester Climbing Centre

-Your date is sure to be massively impressed if you bring them to Tattu, open the doors, head to the bar and order an absolutely mental cocktail, featuring more dried ice than a Michael Jackson concert and enough rigging and pirate booty to sink Jack Sparrow’s dinghy.
-To impress them even more, head on into the restaurant and try out their new Spring Menu, consisting of modern Asian inspired dishes, while surrounded by their fantastic cherry blossom tree and the odd celebrity.
-Finally, you can impress your date even more by actually paying for it all, or alternatively, offering to do the washing up for the next 4 years once you realise your debit card has been declined and shredded.
+Your date is sure to be massively impressed if you bring them to Tattu, open the doors, head to the bar and order an absolutely amazing cocktail.
+To impress them even more, head on into the restaurant and order some of their modern Asian inspired dishes, while surrounded by their fantastic cherry blossom tree and the odd celebrity!

 Tattu, 3 Hardman Square, 4 Hardman Square, Gartside St, Manchester M3 3EB